EricAsna/Loan-Data/README.md

 10. Listing category

 ## Source File
-Cleaned source file is provided in the Source filder.
+Cleaned source file is provided in the Source folder.

 ## Summary of Findings